Heat transfer through a flowing medium is referred to as what?

 Study for the RSI Phase 5 Test with our comprehensive quiz.
 Utilize flashcards, detailed multiple-choice questions, and gain insights with explanatory hints to get exam-ready!

 Heat transfer through a flowing medium is referred to as convection.
-This process occurs when a fluid (which can be a liquid or a gas) moves and carries with it the heat energy.
-During convection, the heat is transferred due to the bulk movement of the fluid itself, which means that the warmer portions of the fluid rise while the cooler portions sink, creating a continuous flow that transfers heat throughout the medium.
+This process occurs when a fluid (which can be a liquid or a gas) moves, carrying heat with it.
+In convection, heat is transferred from one place to another through the bulk movement of the fluid itself.
+For example, when water is heated in a pot, the warmer, less dense water rises while the cooler, denser water sinks, leading to a continuous circulation that transfers heat throughout the water body.

 Subscribe